ssauloferreira/text-sentiment-analysis/README.md

-## A Approach About Cluster of Features for Cross-Domain Sentiment Classification
+## An Approach About Cluster of Features for Cross-Domain Sentiment Classification
 #### Saulo Lucas Gomes Ferreira